root-project/web/manual/histograms/index.md

   - The last bin (bin# `nbins+1`) contains the overflow.

-  - In case of 2-D or 3-D histograms, a *global bin* number is defined.
+  - A *global bin* number is defined  to access the bin information independently of the dimension.

 _**Example**_

-Assuming a 3-D histogram `h` with `binx`, `biny`, `binz`, the function returns a global/linear bin number.
+Assuming a 3-D histogram `h` with `binx`, `biny`, `binz`, the function returns a global bin number.

 `Int_t bin = h->GetBin(binx, biny, binz);`

-This *global bin* is useful to access the bin information independently of the dimension.
+and given a global bin number `bin`, the function `h->GetBinXYZ(bin,binx,biny,binz)` computes the corresponding `binx`, `biny` and `binz`.

 **Re-binning**

 You can re-bin a histogram via the [TH1::Rebin()](https://root.cern/doc/master/classTH1.html#aff6520fdae026334bf34fa1800946790){:target="_blank"} method.
 It returns a new histogram with the re-binned contents.
 If bin errors were stored, they are recomputed during the re-binning.
+You can see this [tutorial](https://root.cern.ch/doc/master/rebin_8C.html) as a rebinning example.

 ### Stack of histograms

-  - {% include ref class="THStack" %} is a collection of {% include ref class="TH1" %} or {% include ref class="TH2" %} histograms.
+{% include ref class="THStack" %} is a collection of {% include ref class="TH1" %} or {% include ref class="TH2" %} histograms.
+The tutorial [`hstack.C`](https://root.cern.ch/doc/master/hstack_8C.html) is a good example of how using the `THStack` class.

 ## Working with histograms

 ### Creating and copying a histogram

-- Use a histogram constructor to create a histogram object.
+- Use a constructor of the derived classes (`TH1D` instead of `TH1`)  to create a histogram object, by passing in addition to name an title strings, the number of bins, the minimum and maximum range.

 _**Examples**_